WuDiHJQ/OOD-KA/README.md

-# PFA
+# OOD-KA
-Code for paper "Patch and Feature Amalgamate: Knowledge Amalgamation via Out-of-Domain Data"
+Code for paper "OOD-KA: Amalgamating Knowledge in the Wild"

 README in building...